Inside: Follow this easy peek a boo bag tutorial to store and organize your kids’ small toys.

 As my daughter gets older her toys seem to be made up of lots of little things. –And I thought big bulky primary colored stuff was bad!
 Ha!

 I had to come up with a way to keep all those pieces together so she can get out and put away her toys by herself, and these peek a boo storage bags do just that!

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure.

 Just look at my little lady!
-She is a very organized three year old so these put a giant smile on her face.
+She’s a very organized three year old so these toy storage bags put a giant smile on her face.
 (I have no idea where she gets the “everything in it’s place” thing…who ME?)
-Anyway, she is already in love with getting these bags out, playing, and then putting them back!
+Anyway, she’s already in love with getting these bags out, playing, and then putting them back!

-- Vinyl: less than 30 gauge will be fine for this project
+- Clear Vinyl – less than 30 gage will be perfect for this project.

 How to Make a Fabric Peek-a-Boo Bag